Safatreza/flight_dashboard/flight_dashboard-main/USAGE_AND_COMMENTS.md

 ## 6. Troubleshooting
 - **No data on dashboard?**
-  - Ensure `app.py` is running and the dashboard is open in your browser.
+  - Ensure `python flight_dashboard-main/app.py` is running and the dashboard is open in your browser.
-  - Run the dummy script in a separate terminal.
+  - Run the dummy script in a separate terminal using the full path.
   - Refresh the dashboard page if needed.
   - Check both terminal windows for errors or warnings.